dev4press/demopress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DemoPress' panel.

 == Changelog ==
+= 1.6 (2022.01.11) =
+* New: posts generators: support for the post status
+* New: bbpress generators: support for the post status

 = 1.5 (2021.10.07) =
 * New: generator: generate WooCommerce products
 * Edit: for content generator show notice for taxonomies with no terms